 This means that no matter how rapidly you repeat a note on a given key, the piano will respond as an acoustic grand piano would—clearly and accurately without skipping notes.
 As a pianist’s skill level increases and they move into some of the world’s most beautiful and challenging music, they can do so on this instrument without fear of ‘maxing out’ the abilities of the piano.

-Below, please take a moment to view some of the best selling digital pianos on Amazon, and see how they compare to the Yamaha CLP 645.
+Below, please take a moment to view some of the best selling digital pianos online, and see how they compare to the Yamaha CLP 645.

 Yamaha CLP 645 vs Yamaha CLP 635